codacy/docs/docs/organizations/using-coding-standards.md

     ![Applying the coding standard to repositories](images/coding-standard-apply.png)<!-- TODO ALA-940 screenshot -->

-## Configuring a coding standard with advanced settings {: id="advanced-settings"}
+## Configuring a coding standard using advanced settings {: id="advanced-settings"}

-If you need more control when configuring a coding standard, use the advanced settings to more precisely define the tools and code patterns that the coding standard should use.
+If you need more control when [creating a new coding standard](#creating), use the advanced settings to more precisely define the tools and code patterns that the coding standard should use.
+You can access the advanced settings from the creation wizard by clicking **Advanced settings** on the group sensitivity step.

-When creating a new coding standard, you can access the advanced settings from the sensitivity selection page by clicking **Advanced settings**.
 When editing an existing coding standard, the advanced settings are the default view.

 To configure a coding standard using advanced settings: